mohanr/mohanr.github.io/_posts/2026-04-21-StaticAnalyzer.md

 ![image-title-here](../images/Introduction_to_Static_Analysis.png){:width="10%"}{:class="img-responsive"}
 # The ADT

-This is the first cut and has to improve gradually.
+This is the first cut and has to improve gradually. _expr_ should be refactored as there is repetition.
+This is but one point that shows the disadvantage of ignoring the theory because the focus is more on the quality of OCaml code and my Functional Programming skills than on the underlying topic.

+Almost all the code is here but for a more complete version look at this [repo](https://github.com/mohanr/Algorithms/tree/master/ds/lib/abstract-interpreter)

 {% highlight OCaml %}

+open Ppx_compare_lib.Builtin
+open Ppx_sexp_conv_lib.Conv

 type binaryOps =
     | Plus of char